Oh, my Strength, I watch for you, for God is my high tower. Psalm 59:9

 23 In that day there will be a highway out of Egypt to Assyria, and the Assyrian shall come into Egypt, and the Egyptian into Assyria; and the Egyptians will worship with the Assyrians.

-24 In that day, Israel will be the third with Egypt and with Assyria, a blessing within the earth; 25 because God of Armies has blessed them, saying, “Blessed be Egypt my people, Assyria the work of my hands, and Israel my inheritance.”
+24 In that day, Israel will be a third with Egypt and with Assyria, a blessing within the earth, 25 because the Lord of Hosts has blessed them, saying, “Blessed be Egypt my people, Assyria the work of my hands and Israel my inheritance.”

 A Sign against Egypt and Ethiopia